andrealommen/PHY309/lectures/allChapt2.md

 permalink: "/lectures/chapt2"
 ---

 Here's my crash course of chapter 2.
 I claim you could do the whole problem set after you read this.
-(You should start the problem set, by the way.
-It's long and it's due a week from Wednesday.
-Do one problem a day starting today.)

 **V $$\rightarrow$$ E**